qbg/syntax-rules/README.md

 ## Usage

 Macros are defined using `#'qbg.syntax-rules/defsyntax-rules`.
-A defsyntax-rules form is of the form `(defsyntax-rules name literals rt+)`, where `rt` is a rule- template pair (see Examples), and `literals` is a vector of symbols to be treated as literals in the template.
+A defsyntax-rules form is of the form `(defsyntax-rules name docstring literals rt+)`, where `rt` is a rule-template pair (see Examples), and `literals` is a vector of symbols to be treated as literals in the template.

 Certain lists are treated specially when they appear in a pattern/template.
 The list `(+literal <item>)` will cause `<item>` to be treated as a literal during